mohitpai/journey-optimizer.en/help/using/in-app/design-in-app.md

 +++

 ### Header and Body {#title-body}

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_inapp_authoring_content"
+>title="To compose your message, enter the content in the Header and Body fields."
+>abstract="Both header and body text can be added here.
+To include personalization tokens, open the personalization dialog."

 To compose your message, enter the content in the **[!UICONTROL Header]** and **[!UICONTROL Body]** fields.